 With this admission, I also have to note, that from time-to-time, and in fairness to finding family time, there were days I summarized my writings.
 For that reason, and keeping as true as I can in revising these essays, I’ll simply bullet-point how I meet a stranger-now-friend, Myly.

-8:30am – Sprinted out front door with family.
+8:30 am – Sprinted out the front door with family.

-8:32am – Embarked on drive to teach spinning.
+8:32 am – Embarked on a drive to teach spinning.

-9:00am – Class grimaced at site of me dressed as Little Miss Muffet (it was Halloween).
+9:00 am – Class grimaced at the sight of me dressed as Little Miss Muffet (it was Halloween).

-10:00am – Class ended.
-Hung out in front of gym waiting for wife and daughter to pick me up.
+10:00 am – Class ended.
+Hung out in front of the gym waiting for wife and daughter to pick me up.

-10:30am – Approached cool deaf dude.
-He rejected me and left area.
+10:30 am – Approached cool deaf dude.
+He rejected me and left the area.

 Myly lived what she preached as she referenced her recent layoff of employment, “I was freaked at first, but then I realized it was a gift.”